Labor Day: Unofficial end of summer

 In U.S. sports, Labor Day weekend marks the beginning of many fall sports.
 National Collegiate Athletic Association (NCAA) teams usually play their first games that weekend, and the National Football League (NFL) traditionally play their kickoff game the Thursday following Labor Day.
 The Southern 500 NASCAR auto race has been held on Labor Day weekend at Darlington Raceway in Darlington, South Carolina from 1950 to 2003 and since 2015.
 At Indianapolis Raceway Park, the National Hot Rod Association hold their finals of the NHRA U.S. Nationals drag race that weekend.
 Labor Day is the middle point between weeks one and two of the U.S. Open tennis championships, held in Flushing Meadows, New York.

 In the fashion world, Labor Day was once considered the last day it was acceptable to wear white or seersucker.
 The source of the tradition lies in part with the migration of wealthy 19th century New Yorkers back from their summer-home Newport Mansions and accompanying change back from summer clothes.
 The traditional last day to wear straw hats moved from around Labor Day (September 1) to September 15.
 In 1922, the Straw Hat Riot broke out due to gangs snatching the hats of men violating this rule in New York City.
 The unofficial beginning of summer, and the summer fashion season in the United States, is Memorial Day.
 In the 2020s, some people have approved of wearing white year-round.

 There are numerous events and activities organized in major cities.
-For example, New York offers the Labor Day Carnival, and fireworks over Coney Island.
+For example, New York offers the Labor Day Carnival, or the West Indian/Caribbean Day Parade and fireworks over Coney Island, both of which happen in the Brooklyn borough.
 In Washington, one popular event is the Labor Day Concert at the U.S. Capitol featuring the National Symphony Orchestra with free attendance.